singla108/cowin-vaccination-availability/README.md

 4. Click `New Notebook`, which should open a new page.

 # Usage
-- Clone the repository. using `!
-Git Clone https://github.com/singla108/cowin-vaccination-availability.git`
+- Clone the repository. using `Git Clone https://github.com/singla108/cowin-vaccination-availability.git`
 - The tool only works with Indian IP addresses so disconnect your VPN if needed.
 - Enter the command - `cd cowin-vaccination-availability/`
-- Install all the dependencies - `! pip3 install -r requirements.txt`
+- Install all the dependencies - `pip3 install -r requirements.txt`
 - Run Anaconda Promt (Run as Administrator) From Start Menu.
 - Go to your Directory Eg `cd C:\Users\lenovo\Desktop\Jupyter Notebooks\2021\Cowin\cowin-vaccination-availability`
 - Run `streamlit run app.py`